Covid 19: Experts react to New Zealand's first Omicron case in MIQ - NZ Herald

 The UK recorded the highest number of confirmed new Covid-19 infections since the pandemic began; the EU has predicted Omicron will become the dominant coronavirus variant by mid-January; and South Korea is rolling out the country's toughest coronavirus restrictions yet as hospitals grapple with the deadliest month of the pandemic.

-With travellers into New Zealand still required to quarantine, we asked the experts what Kiwis should expect in the coming months as Omicron rapidly spreads across the globe.
+With travellers into New Zealand still required to quarantine, experts have weighed in on Kiwis should expect in the coming months as Omicron rapidly spreads across the globe.

 How the experts reacted: